Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Scheme of proof of Theorem

-Denote by $\mbox{CD}_n$ the set of equivalence classes of $n$-chord diagrams.
-It has a natural topology induced from that of the variety of subalgebras of codimension $n$ in $C^0(\R^1,\R^1)$.
-To describe this topology without infinite-dimensional considerations, let $\A$ be a sufficiently large finite-dimensional subspace of $C^0(\R,\R)$, such that all subspaces in $\A$ defined by non-resonant $n$-chord diagrams (i.e., intersections of $\A$ with the subalgebras of $C^0(\R^1,\R^1)$ corresponding to these chord diagrams) have codimension exactly $n$ in $\A$, and non-equivalent $n$-chord diagrams define different subspaces.
-(By Proposition \ref{pro} we can take $\A=\PP^N$, $N \geq 2n+1$).
-The set $\mbox{CD}_n$ is then embedded into the Grassmann manifold $G(\A,-n)$ of subspaces of codimension $n$ in $\A$, and inherits a topology from this manifold.
-It is easy to see that this definition of the topology on $\mbox{CD}_n$ does not depend on the choice of $\A$.
+Denote by $\mbox{CD}_n$ the set of equivalence classes of independent $n$-chord diagrams.
+It has a natural topology induced by the topology of the variety of subalgebras of codimension $n$ in $C^0(\R^1,\R^1)$.
+To describe this topology without infinite-dimensional considerations, let $\A$ be a sufficiently large finite-dimensional vector subspace of $C^0(\R,\R)$, such that all subspaces of $\A$ defined by independent $n$-chord diagrams (that is, the intersections of $\A$ with subalgebras of $C^0(\R^1,\R^1)$ corresponding to these chord diagrams) have codimension exactly $n$ in $\A$, and non-equivalent $n$-chord diagrams define different subspaces.
+(For reasons similar to the proof of Proposition \ref{pro} we can take for such a space $\A$ the space $\PP^N$, $N \geq 2n+1$, or any space containing it; taking $\PP^{2n-1}$ is not enough because non-equivalent $n$-chord diagrams can define equal subspaces in it).
+We can and will assume that $\A$ contains $\F^N$, because otherwise we can replace $\A$ by its linear hull with $\F^N$.

-Define the {\em canonical $n$-dimensional vector bundle} $\tau_n$ over $\mbox{CD}_n$ as the quotient bundle of the trivial bundle with fiber $C^0(\R^1,\R^1)$ by the bundle whose fiber over the class of a chord diagram (\ref{cd}) is the subalgebra corresponding to this diagram.
-In the finite-dimensional terms, this bundle $\tau_n$ can be identified with the quotient of the trivial bundle with fiber $\A$ by the bundle induced by our embedding $\mbox{CD}_n \hookrightarrow G(\A,-n)$ from the tautological bundle over $G(\A,-n)$.